 The Journal of the Royal Anthropological Institute welcomes the submission of papers on any branch of anthropology.
 Further guidance on the aims and scope of the journal can be found here.
 Further advice for authors is available via our Tips and Guidance section (see below).
 For information on how to submit your article, please click here.

-Papers must be no longer than 10,000 words (inclusive of abstract, notes, and bibliography) and fully anonymised as JRAI operates a double-blind review process (find more information on our review process here).
+Papers must be no longer than 10,000 words (inclusive of an abstract of up to 200 words, notes, and bibliography) and fully anonymised as JRAI operates a double-blind review process (find more information on our review process here).
 Please also make sure to select an anonymised title for your document file before you upload it to our system.

 For initial submissions we have no specific formatting requirements other than that papers should be double spaced in standard font at 12pts.